Meetings

 We have lectures on Monday and Wednesdays from 2:30-4 PM in 100 Broad.
 I understand that you may miss a lecture from time to time, for graduate school visits, etc., but I ask that you make every effort to come to class.
 If you are concerned that you may out of necessity miss too many lectures, please talk with me and we can try to work out arrangements.

 Lectures are a very important time for me to interface with you.
 As we have discussions in lecture, we both learn, and I get a good idea of how you are doing with the material.
-I therefore often find it distracting when students use laptops in lecture.
-Nonetheless, I do not what to take away your preferred method of note-taking, if that is the case, so laptops are allowed in lecture.
-I do ask that you use laptops and tablets strictly for note-taking purposes.
+I therefore often find it distracting when students use laptops, tablets, and especially phones in lecture.
+As such, no phones or laptops may be out in lecture unless we are specifically doing a computational exercise together.
+Tablets are allowed strictly for note-taking purposes.
 Cell phones must be completely silenced and put away.

 Lectures may not be recorded without my permission.
 If you miss a lecture, I invite you to discuss what you have missed with a classmate, your TAs, or with me.